 The structure of the guidelines had to follow a strict format consisting of:

-The contractor criteria was as follows:
+The contractor criteria were as follows:

 The highest quality with complete independence and full traceability